Bionicle: Matoran Adventures: Development and release

 Matoran Adventures was developed by UK-based Argonaut Games, previously known for their work on Star Fox (1993).
 It marked the second Game Boy Advance game based on the Bionicle line to be developed, following 2001's Lego Bionicle: Quest for the Toa.
 In addition to Matoran Adventures, Argonaut was also slated to produce a separate Bionicle game for home consoles to be released in 2003.
 Matoran Adventures was published jointly by Electronic Arts and Lego Interactive, along with two other Lego-themed titles (Drome Racers and Galidor: Defenders of the Outer Dimension).
 By partnering with EA, Lego hoped to gain a foothold with young gamers in the 6-12 year old demographic.

 The game's first screenshots were unveiled at E3 2002, and the game itself was slated for release in late 2002.
 The game was one of five EA games for the Game Boy Advance to be showcased at the event.
 Matoran Adventures was showcased in July 2002 at EA's Camp EA event; Craig Harris of IGN felt this early version, which he described as "barely alpha", was already "much better" than Quest for the Toa.
 Additional screenshots were released in August, with the final release date still pending.
-The game was released on October 16, 2002.
+The game was released in North America on October 28, and in Europe on November 1.